eric-ofori/MarketPeak_Ecommerce/README.md

-Capstone Project: E-Commerce Platform Deployment with Git, Linux and AWS
+#Capstone Project: E-Commerce Platform Deployment with Git, Linux and AWS

-Scenario:
+###Scenario:

 You have been assigned to develop an e-commerce website for a new marketplace named "MarketPeak".
 This platform will feature product listings, a shopping cart and user authentication.
 Your objective is to utilized Git for version control, develop the platform in a Linux environment and deploy it on an AWS EC2 instance.

-1. Implementing Version Control with Git
+###1.
+Implementing Version Control with Git

 1.1.
 Initialize Git Repository